Vikaspogu/blog/content/blog/springboot-metrics-grafana/index.md

 }
 ```

-Create a new project; deploy the application and prometheus in OpenShift.
+Create a new project; deploy the application and Prometheus in OpenShift.

 ```bash
 $ oc project myproject